samarpan1738/ayushgoel24.github.io/content/hero/index.md

 buttonText: 'Connect with Me!'
 ---

+I am a graduate student studying Robotics Engineering from University of Pennsylvania, specializing in Computer Vision and Perception.

 <!-- I'm an India based developer with a goal-driven creative mindset and passion for learning and innovating.

 Currently working as a Software Engineering Associate at [Amdocs](https://www.amdocs.com/) and as a Freelance Content Writer at [Pepper Content](https://www.peppercontent.io).